A Private Education You Can Afford

 Calculate Your 2013-14 Award Now

-Transfer Scholarships are awarded annually to transfer students who enroll with at least 12 transfer credits.
+Transfer Scholarships are awarded annually to full-time transfer students who enroll with at least 12 transfer credits.
 For consideration, students must have at least a 3.00 grade point average from their previous college(s).
 The scholarship is automatically renewed based on maintaining a 2.70 Western New England University grade point average, full-time status, and successfully completing at least 24 credits per year.

-Transfer Students who do not qualify for a Merit Transfer Scholarship will be considered for special grants which can be awarded without regard to financial need.
+Transfer Students who do not qualify for a Merit Transfer Scholarship will be considered for a special grant, which can be awarded without regard to financial need.
 The calculator above can be used to determine your potential eligibility.
 Change the calculator's GPA to College GPA and do not enter any test scores.

 Phi Theta Kappa Scholarship